rki-mf1/CoVpipe2/README.md

     --taxid                  Taxonomic ID used together with the kraken2 database for read filtering [default: 2697049]

     Primer detection:
-    --primer                 Provide the path to the primer BEDPE file. [default: false] TAB-delimited text file containing at least 6 fields, see here: https://bedtools.readthedocs.io/en/latest/content/general-usage.html#bedpe-format
+    --primer_bedpe           Provide the path to the primer BEDPE file. [default: false] TAB-delimited text file containing at least 6 fields, see here: https://bedtools.readthedocs.io/en/latest/content/general-usage.html#bedpe-format
+    OR
+    --primer_bed             Provide the path to the primer BED file. [default: false] OR
+    --primer_version         Provide a primer version.
+Currently supported ARTIC versions: V1, V2, V3, V4, V4.1 [default: false]

     Variant calling:
     --vcount                 Minimum number of reads at a position to be considered for variant calling. [default: 10]